MissVeronica/um-sort-users-columns/README.md

 2. https://wordpress.org/plugins/say-what/

 ## Installation
-1. Remove the old code snippet.
+1. Remove the old version 1.0.0 code snippet.
 2. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.
 3. Activate the Plugin: Ultimate Member - PDF convert Image